 The river occupies a space of 1850km – a two-day journey.
 Sculling the Mackenzie River starts from the Great Slave Lake and ends on the Arctic Ocean, that is Hay River and Tuktoyaktuk respectively.

-The Churchill River in Northern Saskatchewan
+The Churchill River, Northern Saskatchewan

 This great river came about as a result of a chain of lakes joined by falls and rapids.
 Portaging the 150 Kilometer long river may seem impossible and arduous due to the rapids.
 However, it is quite an exciting adventure.

-The Bloodvein River of Manitoba
+The Bloodvein River, Manitoba

 It’s important to have right gear including life jackets and helmets as the Bloodvein river can be a challenging paddle.
-It’s worth the effort though as the red-granite-bedrock waters promise the paddle of your life.
+It is worth the effort though as the red-granite-bedrock waters promise the paddle of your life.

-The Quetico Provincial Park of Ontario
+The Quetico Provincial Park, Ontario

 It is no secret why many consider it the best place for canoeing in the world.
 You will see beavers, loons, moose, and herons.
 The draw, however, lies behind the 600 plus lakes and over 1000 backcountry campsites.

-The Bowron Lakes Circuit – British Columbia
+The Bowron Lakes Circuit, British Columbia

 The Bowron Lakes Circuit hits the maps as one of the top ten canoe trips in the entire world.
 It is like the holy grail of canoeing.
 The lake has had its fair share of paddlers who are after an adventure and seclusion.